Campus Living

 Your Home Away from Home

-All of our dorm counselors are certified life coaches, so they truly understand how to help students navigate the sometimes complicated world of high school.
+All of our dorm parents are certified life coaches, so they truly understand how to help students navigate the sometimes complicated world of high school.
 Many have families of their own, and they are an integral part of campus life at Eagle Hill.

 Dorm Life